 Calculating Your Headache Burden

-Before you begin treatment, your doctor may want to assess your "headache burden" -- how much your life is affected by your migraines.
-A simple questionnaire asks how many times you have missed work, school, or family or leisure activities because of your migraines.
+Before you begin treatment, your doctor may want to assess your "headache burden" -- how much your life is affected by migraines.
+A simple questionnaire asks how many times you have missed work, school, or family or leisure activities because of headaches.

 Treatment: Over-the-Counter Drugs